awsdocs/alexa-for-business-administration-guide/README.md

 ## Alexa for Business Admin Guide

-The open source version of the AWS CodeCommit User Guide.
-You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.
+The open source version of the Alexa for Business Administration Guide.
+To submit feedback or requests for changes, submit an issue or make changes and submit a pull request.

 ## License Summary